Bill Pickett (ca 1870-1932), African American Cowboy

 “Almost totally missing from the traditional history of the American West is the role of the Black cowboy as well as other Black pioneers who traveled through and settled during the nineteenth century in the vast territory west of the Mississippi,” writes Bennie J. McRae, Jr. in a 1996 book, Lest We Forget.

-McRae notes that though history books and Hollywood manage to expunge blacks from the record, of the estimated 35,000 cowboys that worked the ranches and rode the trails between five and nine thousand (about one-third) were said to have been African-American.
+History books and Hollywood manage to expunge blacks from the historic record of the West, write McRae.
+He adds that of the estimated 35,000 cowboys that worked the ranches and rode the trails, about one-third (between five and nine thousand) were said to have been African American.

 Many rode the Goodnight-Loving Trail in the late nineteenth century, yet the well-loved movie, Red River, depicts not a single black cowboy.